marco-amendola/filament-automations/README.md

 # Add automations to your filament app
 This plugin lets you add automations to your filament app.
 You can attach triggers and dispatchable actions to your automations.
-The plugin will automatically execute the actions when the trigger conditions are met.
+The plugin will automatically execute the actions when the trigger conditions are met, you can use smart tags in {{variable_name}} in your actions for more compelex actions.

 ## Table of Contents
 - [Installation](#installation)